-For the work performed by the component auditor, we determined the level of involvement needed in order to be able to conclude whether sufficient appropriate audit evidence has been obtained as a basis for our opinion on the Group financial statements as a whole.
-Our involvement with component auditor included the following:
+For the work performed by component auditors, we determined the level of involvement needed in order to be able to conclude whether sufficient appropriate audit evidence has been obtained as a basis for our opinion on the Group financial statements as a whole.
+Our involvement with component auditors included the following:

-We issued group instructions to the component auditor of the H20 Joint venture and reviewed the key risk areas of their work.
-In addition to the work performed by the component auditor, we have also performed our own audit procedures on the property valuation.
+We issued group instructions to the component auditor of the H20 joint venture and reviewed the key risk areas of their work.
+In addition to the work performed by the component auditor, we have also performed our own audit procedures on the property valuation and other significant balances.